-I have a weird skincare rule: if it smells good, I don’t put it on my face.
+I have a weird skincare rule: if it smells good, I don’t put it on my skin.

-Thing is, fragrance is bad news for your skin.
-Here’s why:
+Here’s why fragrance in skincare products is bad news for your skin:

 That little thing that makes you smell oh-so-good.

 But, you know lawmakers.
 They always have to complicate stuff.
-Those who make the rules in the beauty world gave fragrance two meanings:
+Those who make the rules in the beauty world give fragrance two meanings:

 - A scent, made of a mixture of essential oils and aroma compounds, fixatives, and solvents that you wear on your body to make it smell good.